 Here are some key facts about life insurance for women:

-However, you must disclose your pregnancy to the medical examiner because they will likely not perform a pregnancy test.
-If you are getting a life insurance plan with no medical exam, you should disclose your pregnancy on the medical portion of the application.
-If you do not disclose the pregnancy and pass away during the policy’s contestability period, usually the first two years of coverage, your beneficiary’s claim may be denied.5
+However, you will want to disclose your pregnancy to the medical examiner.
+If you are getting a life insurance plan with no medical exam, you should disclose your pregnancy on the medical portion of the application.Disclosing your pregnancy during the application process can help safeguard against potential issues, like complications during the policy's contestability period, which is typically the first two years of coverage.5

 Women have many life insurance policies available to choose from.
 Here are a few policy types to explore:

-Consider these factors when choosing the right life insurance policy for women:
+Get StartedConsider these factors when choosing the right life insurance policy for women:

 Every policy type offers unique features.
-For example, term life insurance is cheaper than whole life insurance, but you can outlive the policy.6 Furthermore, there are several types of permanent life insurance, each differing in how premiums, death benefits, and cash value work.
+For example, term life insurance is more cost-effective than whole life insurance, but you can outlive the policy.6 Furthermore, there are several types of permanent life insurance, each differing in how premiums, death benefits, and cash value work.
 Compare several policy types to find the right one for you.

-Assess your current financial and future financial situation to determine your coverage needs.
+Assess your current financial and future financial situation to help determine your coverage needs.
 Account for your income and living expenses.
 Also, consider your long-term goals, such as sending children to college.
-A rule of thumb you may be aware of is to get a death benefit equivalent to 10 years of your salary.7 For instance, if you earn $50,000 per year, you would get $500,000 in coverage.
+A rule of thumb you may be aware of is to get a death benefit equivalent to 10 years of your salary.7 For instance, if you earn $50,000 per year, you sould get $500,000 in coverage.

 Life insurance can benefit women in many different situations: